quintonwall/Enterprise-Mobile-Patterns/README.md

 **Employee**

 Employee facing mobile app using the developer mobile packs and the Mobile SDK to develop a hybrid application (based on Phonegap Cordova) for iOS.

+Please refer to the [Enterprise Mobile Patterns](http://wiki.developerforce.com/page/EnterpriseMobilePatterns) article for more information.